Rape victim says case was like 'memory test'

 Cathryn says that after so long it felt like a "memory test" and that waiting in court was like "hell".

+"I would try night after night to remember but nothing was coming back to me."

+She says reliving the experience in court was "just an awful feeling".

-"You just want it over with."
+"You just want it over with," she says.

 After the assault Cathryn turned to alcohol but she says it was "the wrong coping mechanism" and it wrecked her life.